Bioinformatics-Group-C-DAC/ConsensusExtractor/README.md

 # Inputs
  * Please mention user Input path for .bam  - must contain sorted bam files with index files.
- * Please mention user Input reference genome directory path
- * Please mention Input path for eference genome file in .fa format < Input path  for reference genome file name>.fa (.fa format only)
+ * Please mention user Input path for reference genome file in .fa format < Input path  for reference genome file name>.fa (.fa format only)

 # Output
 Output will be created in current working directory of script - output name will be as given by user.